adambard/learnxinyminutes-docs/gdscript2.html.markdown

 var a: Array[int] = [1, 2, 3] # Array can also have its type content specified

+enum NamedEnum { ONE = 1, TWO, THREE }
+var n: NamedEnum = NamedEnum.ONE # Enums can be used as types as well

 @onready var node_ref_typed := $Child as Node

 @export var speed := 50.0